-- .2 demonstrate a consistent record of contribution to the department, and substantive service to the college and/or University.
-The candidate must also demonstrate some leadership in the service area, such as: advising, substantial contribution to a committee's work, organizing college events, holding committee offices, and bringing motions to committees, departments, college, or the faculty. - through activities that are directed toward professional peers beyond the campus.
+.2 demonstrate a consistent record of contribution to the department, and substantive service to the college and/or University.
+The candidate must also demonstrate some leadership in the service area, such as: advising, substantial contribution to a committee's work, organizing college events, holding committee offices, and bringing motions to committees, departments, college, or the faculty.

+.3 demonstrate that he or she has contributed to his or her discipline and/or profession through activities that are directed toward professional peers beyond the campus.
 The University expects to see a pattern of research, scholarship and professional development that goes beyond mere attendance at meetings and conferences.
 Following is a list of examples of the kinds of activities that would be considered significant within the traditional disciplines: conference paper presentations and program participation; holding office in professional organizations which results in research and scholarship activities; editing a journal; publishing book reviews, journal articles, or other printed works; winning a grant.
 The University expects the candidate and his or her department to provide information about the kinds of activities appropriate to the discipline that constitute equivalent Research, Scholarship and Professional Development.